simomosi/dynamic-forms/docs/configurations/rules.md

 - {`object`} An object with external data values (*key-value* format)

 ## Init Rule configuration
+Parameters in init rules can reference to form fields and external data.

 ```javascript
 let initRuleConfiguration = {
     'name': 'fieldName',